 Defitelio increased endothelial cell–mediated fibrinolysis via modulation of several factors (table B).1

-Based on experimental models, buildup of toxic metabolites from conditioning regimens may trigger damage to sinusoidal endothelium.1-3
+Based on experimental models, buildup of toxic metabolites from HSCT conditioning regimens may trigger activation of and damage to sinusoidal endothelial cells in the liver.
+This can lead to a cascade of events that is potentially life-threatening.1-4

 Endothelial damage

-Activation of endothelial cells triggers expression of cytokines and adhesion molecules, activating inflammatory pathways that cause additional endothelial damage.1-3
+- Activation of endothelial cells triggers expression of cytokines and adhesion molecules, activating inflammatory pathways that cause additional endothelial damage2,3

-In addition, release of the enzyme heparanase contributes to degradation of the extracellular matrix, loss of cytoskeletal structure, and gap formation between sinusoidal endothelial cells.1-3
+- Release of the enzyme heparanase contributes to degradation of the extracellular matrix, loss of cytoskeletal structure, and gap formation between sinusoidal endothelial cells1,3

 Sinusoidal narrowing